edpichler/git-crypt-unlock/README.md

 - `GPG_KEY_GRIP` = `The sub key-grip`
 - `GPG_PRIVATE_KEY` = `Base64 encoded version of the private key`
 - `GPG_KEY_PASS` = `Key passphrase`
+- `REPOSITORY_PATH` = A path to another folder, in case the repository you want to unlock is in another folder.

 [Here is how to get the GPG key/secrets](SETUP_KEYS.md)